 Shamanic principles, due to all the above I suppose, have always formed a basis for my spiritual work, and the way I live my life (or at least I've tried - the latter, certainly, is hard at times in England 2019).
 But shamanic influences span worldwide and include ancient Celtic practices, and one of the things I have always felt drawn to ever since moving to England is its Arthurian myths and legends, and fairy lore.
+It's one of the reasons I grew a love of British, pagan-focused witchcraft.
 There are some similarities among all shamanic cultures, so in many ways, I have found a spiritual home in the lush, green valleys of this enriched island.

 Due to my study of, my work with, and my connection to shamanism - and how it was birthed in snakes and shadows, if you will - I have never shied away from shadow work, or the shadow self within.
 How we work through our shadow and transform it into light can be seen in fantasy fiction and the hero's journey.
 Perhaps it helped, though, that I also believed in angels for they, too, were in my life as a child and young adult, though they were far more distant and elusive than my spirit guide.
 Angels have a long, strong connection to shamanic cultures around the world, notably (that we know best of) to the Incas in Peru.
 They were considered by many tribes to be 'bird people' or 'star people'.
 More recently, during receiving the Munay-Ki Rites (into which angelic energy features quite heavily) I have finally managed to merge my connection with shamanism to my connection with angels, and it's beautiful - it's as if all the pieces of my life are slotting into place.
 You can read about my journey with angels here.